Volva (mycology)

-Some other species such as Leucoagaricus volvatus, Leucoagaricus bivelatus also display a volva despite this not being a typical trait for these genera.
+Some other species such as Leucocoprinus amanitoides, Leucoagaricus volvatus and Leucoagaricus bivelatus also display a volva despite this not being a typical trait for these genera.

 The majority of the almost 300 species described In the Conocybe genus do not have a volva but there are a small number of species in Conocybe section Singerella which possess a small volva, though in some it may not be immediately evident as they can remain buried in dung.
 Conocybe species with a volva include: C. anthuriae, C. corneri, C hornana, C. locellina, C. vaginata, C. volvata, C. volviornata, C. volviradicata.